hakyim/TO-DELETE-PrediXcan/Software/README.md

 and phenotype, include the `--assoc` flag when running PrediXcan.py and specify the following arguments:

-1. pred_exp: predicted transcriptome from previous run of PrediXcan.
+1. pred_exp: predicted transcriptome from a previous run of PrediXcan.
 Default value: 'predicted_expression.txt'.
 2. pheno: phenotype file.
 No default value.
 See below for file format.
 3. filter: filter file to specify which rows to include in test and a